-The rdWRMP24 sets out the water companies preferred resource and demand management options ('the preferred options') for meeting predicted deficits in the water available for public water supply, and for ensuring security of supply.
-South Staffs Waters rdWRMP24 does not require any supply options during the planning period of 2025 to 2050 in order to meet the deficit.
+The WRMP24 sets out the water companies preferred resource and demand management options ('the preferred options') for meeting predicted deficits in the water available for public water supply, and for ensuring security of supply.
+South Staffs Waters WRMP24 does not require any supply options during the planning period of 2025 to 2050 in order to meet the deficit.
 This is because an ambitious demand management programme provides the required level of savings.
 However, the company has explored a wide range of supply options in parallel and tested both demand and supply options to ensure the preferred plan delivers the best value for both customers and the environment.
+As part of further testing undertaken since the submission of the rdWRMP24, one supply-side option was identified within an adaptive pathway, should the demand management reduction not be sufficient.

-South Staffs Water's rdWRMP24 is being developed within a regional water resources planning framework covering all or part of the operational areas of Dŵr Cymru Welsh Water (DCWW), Severn Trent Water (STW), South Staffordshire Water (SSW) and United Utilities Water (UU)1 that is managed by Water Resources West (WRW).
-WRW is currently preparing a Regional Plan2 for the period 2025 to 2085 that will address long-term regional and inter-regional, multi-sectoral water resources management pressures and will draw on water resource options from the member water companies' WRMP24s, as well as the Strategic Resource Options (SROs) being taken forward by the companies.
+South Staffs Water's WRMP24 was developed within a regional water resources planning framework covering all or part of the operational areas of Dŵr Cymru Welsh Water (DCWW), Severn Trent Water (STW), South Staffordshire Water (SSW) and United Utilities Water (UU) that is managed by Water Resources West (WRW).
+WRW prepared a Regional Plan for the period 2025 to 2085 that addresses long-term regional and inter-regional, multi-sectoral water resources management pressures and draws on water resource options from the member water companies' WRMP24s, as well as the Strategic Resource Options (SROs) being taken forward by the companies.

 A water company must ensure its final WRMP meets the requirements of the Habitats Regulations before implementation.
 The requirement for a HRA is established through Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora, hereby referred to as the 'Habitats Directive', in Articles 6(3) and 6(4).
-The Habitats Directive is transposed into national legislation by the Conservation of Habitats and Species Regulations 2017 (as amended)3, commonly referred to as the Habitats Regulations.
+The Habitats Directive is transposed into national legislation by the Conservation of Habitats and Species Regulations 2017 (as amended), commonly referred to as the Habitats Regulations.